lpereira/blotest/2015/05/01/initializing_a_heap_allocated_structure_in_c.rst

 	struct foobar *foobar = malloc(sizeof(*foobar));

-However, structures often have members that, if someone forgets to initialize, will inflict some unintialized behavior pains on the user.
+However, structures often have members that, if someone forgets to initialize, will inflict some undefined behavior pains on the user.
 The things in the toolbelt might help here, as well as the ``calloc()`` function, that, in addition to allocating memory, also zero-out the memory
 block: